adametry/gulp-eslint/README.md

 Type: `String`

-Path to the eslint rules configuration file.
-For more information, see the eslint CLI [config option](http://eslint.org/docs/user-guide/command-line-interface#c-config) and [Using Configuration Files](http://eslint.org/docs/user-guide/configuring#using-configuration-files).
+Path to the ESLint rules configuration file.
+For more information, see the ESLint CLI [config option](http://eslint.org/docs/user-guide/command-line-interface#c-config) and [Using Configuration Files](http://eslint.org/docs/user-guide/configuring#using-configuration-files).

 #### options.reset

 Type: `Boolean`

-When true, eslint will not include its default set of rules when configured.
+When true, ESLint will not include its default set of rules when configured.

 #### options.useEslintrc

 Type: `Boolean`

-When false, eslint will not load (http://eslint.org/docs/user-guide/configuring#using-configuration-files).
+When false, ESLint will not load (http://eslint.org/docs/user-guide/configuring#using-configuration-files).

 Alias: `eslintrc` *(deprecated)*